 When someone leaves you it’s important to release them and know: It doesn’t mean it’s a bad thing.
 It just means that their part in your story is over.
 Your story will go on.
 Instead of stressing over the loss of this person, you must face forward, happy in the knowledge that the empty space they’re leaving behind is clearing up space for someone far more right for you — someone who you’ll now be far wiser at recognizing is far more right!
 In many ways, pain is your evolutionary buddy.

-I believe much of the pain of a breakup comes from having a life plan that you have fallen in love with.
+I believe much of the pain of a break up comes from having a life plan that you have fallen in love with.
 When it does not work out, you become angry that you now have to pursue a new life plan.
 But if you ever want to tame your inner demons, you must consciously choose never to become too attached to any particular life plan — and always remain open to the idea that there might be an even better life plan for you.
 In fact, in my life I’ve often discovered than my Plan B’s are even better than my Plan A’s.
 (Ditto with my Plan C’s!)

 (Note: Thankfully, appreciatively, I did get to personally experience this happening for me — so I know if you keep your eye on the prize of happiness, even in the eye of the storm, eventually you will make it through to happier days.
 In fact, I’ve been in a happily committed relationship for about 6 years – and counting!)

-It’s meant to teach you “Now I better know what makes for healthful, happy love — and thanks to this breakup I’m now better able to recognize it and snag it!”
+It’s meant to teach you: “Now I better know what makes for healthful, happy love — and thanks to this breakup I’m now better able to recognize it and snag it!”